Josh Giddey: 2021-22 season

+2023-24 season

 On 10 January 2023, in a game against the Miami Heat, Giddey joined Luka Dončić, Ben Simmons and Grant Hill as the only players in NBA history to record at least 1,000 points, 700 rebounds and 500 assists in their first 100 career games.
 On 15 January, Giddey scored a season-high 28 points along with nine rebounds and assists, leading Oklahoma City to a 112–102 win over the Brooklyn Nets.
 On 12 April, during the NBA play-in tournament, Giddey recorded 31 points, 10 assists and nine rebounds in a 123–118 win over the New Orleans Pelicans, advancing the Thunder to the eighth-seed game.

 On 11 January 2024, Giddey logged 13 points, 10 rebounds and 12 assists in 22 minutes against the Portland Trail Blazers.
 In doing so, he became the first player in NBA history to post a triple-double on 100% field-goal accuracy in under 25 minutes.

 Chicago Bulls (2024–present)

+2024–25 season

 On 21 June 2024, Giddey was traded to the Chicago Bulls in exchange for guard Alex Caruso.

-On 2 December 2024, Giddey put up a triple-double with 20 points, 13 rebounds and 11 assists in a 128–102 win over the Brooklyn Nets.
+On 2 December, Giddey put up a triple-double with 20 points, 13 rebounds and 11 assists in a 128–102 win over the Brooklyn Nets.
 On 28 December, he put up a triple-double with 23 points, 15 rebounds and 10 assists in a 116–111 win over the Milwaukee Bucks.
 He also became the first player in Bulls franchise history since Jimmy Butler to record multiple games with triple-doubles in a season.
 On 8 March, he recorded his third triple-double of the season with 26 points, 12 assists, and 10 rebounds in a 114–109 victory against the Miami Heat.
 On 22 March, Giddey recorded a near quadruple-double (the last quadruple-double was achieved in 1994) with 15 points, 17 assists, 10 rebounds, and a career-high eight steals in a 146–115 win over the Los Angeles Lakers.
 On 27 March, Giddey put up a triple-double with 25 points, 14 rebounds, 11 assists, and hit a buzzer-beating game-winner from half court in a 119–117 win over the Los Angeles Lakers.
 This was Giddey's 5th triple-double of the season and he joined Michael Jordan as the only Bulls in franchise history to have 5+ triple-doubles in a single season.
 On 9 April, in a 119-111 win over the Miami Heat, Giddey had 28 points, 16 rebounds and 11 assists while tallying his 7th triple-double of the season.
 Giddey also joined Michael Jordan and Scottie Pippen as the only Bulls players to have seasons with at least 1,000 points, 500 rebounds, and 500 assists.